OmmAshutosh/HospitalManagementNetworks/README.md

 The result is a scalable and replicable network blueprint that enhances real-time communication, protects sensitive patient data, and improves overall operational efficiency.
 It serves as a model for hospitals moving toward digital transformation.

+Key Responsibilities:

+1. Designed a hierarchical network (Core, Distribution, Access) for EMRs, telemedicine, and IoT integration.

+2. Implemented security measures like encryption, ACLs, and port security for HIPAA compliance.

+3. Tested network reliability and performance using Cisco Packet Tracer.

+4. Analyzed costs and documented impacts, enhancing patient care and telehealth access.